-Ghee is also known as clarified butter.
-This dairy item is procured from milk butter.
-In a slow cooking process milk butter gets boiled and gradually the lactose and casein part of the milk gets removed from the butter.
-Ghee making process eliminated milky part from the butter hence it is called clarified butter.
+Ghee is popularly termed as clarified butter in Western countries.
+This dairy item is made from milk butter in a slow cooking process by boiling.
+During boiling the lactose and casein part of the milk gets removed from the butter.
+Ghee making process eliminates milky part from the butter.
+Butterfat get more clrified, hence it is called clarified butter.

 Clarified butter vs. Butter: risk of allergy